mehrnoosh-hk/dottAssignment/readMe.md

 Engine main method is `processLineByLine` which recives the filepath, and creates a read stream by calling `createReadlineInterface` method.
 Then reads the input file line by line and calls appropriate validators to validate the input.
 As soon as engine reads a valid bitmap matrix it calls an instance of `nearestWhitePixel` class to solve the problem.
 ### Main
 Main is the entry point of the app.
 It is responsible for creating an instance of `Engine` for each test file and calling `processLineByLine` method.
+Since all methods are implemented asyncronously then it is possible to slove a problem while still reading data of another problem from a file or receive them form perhaph an IOT device.

 ## Errors and Error Handling